mikehardy/google-analytics-java/README.md

 The fluent API is very easy to use, with sensible default options.

-The library based on Java 1.8 but there is a supported version compatible with Java 1.7 (and Android down to at least API 15) using the [fairly amazing Java streamsupport / completable-futures compatibility library](https://github.com/stefan-zobel/streamsupport).
+The library uses Java 1.8 features only available in Android7/API24/Nougat or higher, but there is a supported version compatible with Java 1.7 (and Android down to at least API 15) using the [fairly amazing Java streamsupport / completable-futures compatibility library](https://github.com/stefan-zobel/streamsupport).
 If you need that, you'll just want to alter the dependency to use the "google-analytics-java7" artifact instead of "google-analytics-java"

 Features